VisionVector/recommenders/SETUP.md

 # Setup guide

-In this guide we show how to setup all the dependencies to run the notebooks of this repo on a local Linux system or Linux [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) and on [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/).
+In this guide we show how to setup all the dependencies to run the notebooks of this repo on a local environment or [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) and on [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/).

 ## Table of Contents